Luzyla/piedraPapelTijera/README.md

-# piedraPapelTijera
+# rockPaperSissors
-El clásico juego de Piedra, papel o tijera hecho en formato web con JavaScript
+The classic game Rock, Paper & Sissors, on website coded with JavaScript.

-HTML y CSS provistos por el workshop
+HTML y CSS provided on the workshop.
-Javascript armado en simultáneo durante el workshop
+JavaScript codead on live in the workshop.
-Profe: Male Rey
+Teacher: Male Rey

-Si quieren jugar, URL: http://codeanding.dilu.com.ar/js/index.html En el respositorio los archivos del proyecto!
+If you want play it, URL: http://codeanding.dilu.com.ar/js/index.html On Repository all the files of the project!

 Enjoy!